Skip to main content

 • This is my own approach - you do you.

-• I don’t answer e-mails after hours or on weekends, with a few and occasional exceptions, that are just that - exceptions.
+• I generally don’t answer e-mails after hours or on weekends, with a few and occasional exceptions, that are just that - exceptions.

-• If it would be urgent, I would reach out to you in a different way that is not e-mail.
+• If it would be urgent, I would reach out to you in a way that is not e-mail.

 • I do not answer emails or attend meetings during vacation time.
 I strongly believe that this time is crucial to recharging and focusing on my family.
-I encourage my peers and direct reports to do the same.
+I encourage my peers and/or direct reports to do the same.

 • Email threads that need narrative or long explanations should be documents.